Yasiin Bey: 2007–2011: Good Music era and name change

 In late 2009, he created his own clothing line with the "UNDRCRWN" brand called the "Mos Def Cut & Sew Collection".
 The items were released in select U.S. stores and almost exclusively on the UNDRCRWN website.
 That year, he was among the MCs aligned with American entrepreneur Damon Dash's DD172 and collaborating with American blues rock band the Black Keys on the Blakroc album, a project headed by the Black Keys and Damon Dash.
 Bey appeared with Harlem-bred rapper Jim Jones and the Black Keys on the Late Show with David Letterman to perform the Blakroc track "Ain't Nothing Like You (Hoochie Coo)".

+In 2010, Bey featured on the first single, "Stylo", from the third Gorillaz album, Plastic Beach, alongside soul legend Bobby Womack.
+He also appeared on the track titled "Sweepstakes".
 In March 2010, Bey's song "Quiet Dog Bite Hard" was featured in Palm's "Life moves fast.
 Don't miss a thing." campaign.

-Bey features on the first single, "Stylo", from the third Gorillaz album, Plastic Beach, alongside soul legend Bobby Womack.
-He also appears on the track titled "Sweepstakes".

 In September 2010, after appearing on Kanye West's G.O.O.D.
 Friday track "Lord Lord Lord", Bey confirmed he had signed with GOOD Music.
 Bey has been an active contributor to the recovery of the oil spill in the Gulf, performing concerts and raising money towards repairing its damages.
 In June 2010, he recorded a cover of the classic New Orleans song originally by Smokey Johnson, "It Ain't My Fault" with the Preservation Hall Jazz Band, Lenny Kravitz and Trombone Shorty.

-In September 2011, the rapper announced that he legally changed his name to Yasiin Bey and would go by that name, retiring his Mos Def moniker.
+In September 2011, the rapper announced that he legally changed his name to Yasiin Bey and would go by that name, retiring his Mos Def moniker (short for "Most Definitely").
 Bey told a reporter "I began to fear that Mos Def was being treated as a product, not a person, so I’ve been going by Yasiin since ’99.
 At first it was just for friends and family, but now I'm declaring it openly."
 Bey also stated "Mos Def is a name that I built and cultivated over the years, it's a name that the streets taught me, a figure of speech that was given to me by the culture and by my environment, and I feel I've done quite a bit with that name. ...it's time to expand and move on."
 Yasiin is a name in the Qur'an's 36th surah and was important to the rapper who converted to Islam in his teens.
 Bey said the name change would eliminate "having any moniker or separation between the self that I see and know myself as."